DaveBackus/Data_Bootcamp_Book/installing-python.md

 * Create a new notebook.
 Click on the New menu in the upper right corner and choose Python 3.
 This will create a blank notebook and an empty cell, where you can enter words or code.
 * Set the file name.
 To the right of the word Jupyter, you'll see the word Untitled.
 Change it to bootcamp_test.
 * Enter code.
 Click on the menu below the word Help and choose Code.
 Then enter the code listed above in the empty cell.
-* Run code.
+* Run the code.
 Click on Cell at the top and choose Run All.

 Output will appear in the same cell below your code.
 If it says "Congratulations etc." you're all set.